-- I.n.
-Contour lines at the interval specified by the Planning Board, showing elevations in relation to mean sea level. - m.o.
-The zoning district in which the proposed subdivision is located and the location of any zoningboundaries affecting the subdivision. - n.p.
-The location and size of existing and proposed sewers, water mains, culverts, and drainage ways on or adjacent to the property to be subdivided. - e.g. The location, names, and present widths of existing roads, streets, highways, easements, building lines, parks and other open spaces on or adjacent to the subdivision. - p.r.
-The width and location of any streets, public improvements or open space shown upon the official map and the Comprehensive Plan, if any, within the subdivision. - q.s.
-The proposed lot lines with approximate dimensions and lot areas. - F.t.
-If the proposed subdivision requires driveways or entrances onto a state or state aid highway, a permit from the Maine Department of Transportation indicating that the driveway or entrancesconform to 23 M.R.S. § 704 and any rules adopted under that section; - s.u.All parcels of land proposed to be dedicated to public use and the conditions of such dedication. - v.
+- q.
+The width and location of any streets, public improvements or open space shown upon the official map and the Comprehensive Plan, if any, within the subdivision. - r.
+The proposed lot lines with approximate dimensions and lot areas. - s.
+If the proposed subdivision requires driveways or entrances onto a state or state aid highway, a permit from the Maine Department of Transportation indicating that the driveway or entrancesconform to 23 M.R.S. § 704 and any rules adopted under that section; - t.
+All parcels of land proposed to be dedicated to public use and the conditions of such dedication. - u.
 The location of any open space to be preserved and a description of proposed ownership, improvement and management.
 If any portion of the subdivision is located within the Royal River Corridor Overlay District, a Royal River Corridor Management Plan that includes the location of any building envelops, preserves natural beauty, enhances wildlife habitat and corridors, considers public access to water bodies and inter-connected trails, and shows how the subdivision development will contribute to the town's vision for the Royal River Corridor asdescribed in the town's Comprehensive Plan and the Open Space Plan. - 1) Additionally, the following items must be submitted: - i.
 A description of all common open space and any other lands and facilities proposed to be owned by the Town, a conservation organization, or a homeowner's association, or that will be permanently protected by conservation easements.
 This description shall include a map indicating the approximate location of these lands and facilities. - ii.
 A description of proposed ownership arrangements for the parcels as identified in Section 10.23.D.1. - iii.
-A description of the proposed conservation restrictions that will permanently protect these parcels.
+A description of the proposed conservation restrictions that will permanently protect these parcels. - iv.
+A description of the proposed arrangements and the responsible party for the long-term stewardship of the common open space including management objectives and techniques for each parcel or area. - v.
+The area on each lot where existing forest cover will be permitted to be removed and converted to lawn, impermeable surfaces, structures or other cover and any proposed restrictions to be placed on clearing existing vegetation.

-Town of North Yarmouth Development Review Process, Submissions, Standards Project DRAFT - February 2024
+Town of North Yarmouth Development Review Process, Submissions, Standards Project & LD 2003 FINAL DRAFT - April 2024